 To hand (Lift fingers up and rotate shoulder instead of moving hand)

 Get-Down the same way you got up.
 Some tips...

 Remember to push hips back after the windshield wiper.

 Sit tall after leg sweep, don’t slide into home.

-Black Dog Fitness is recognized by the American Council on Exercise, National Strength and Conditioning Association, National Academy of Sports Medicine, and Athletics and Fitness Association of America as an Approved Continuing Education Provider.
+Coaches, earn CECs through my workshops.
+Black Dog Fitness is recognized by the American Council on Exercise, National Academy of Sports Medicine, and Athletics and Fitness Association of America as an Approved Continuing Education Provider.